Methodology

 Data processing

-A variety of checks are conducted on the assessment results by STA and the department before the data is transferred to an external contractor for matching to pupil records in the National Pupil Database and then returned to analysts for statistical analysis and publication.
+A variety of checks are conducted on the assessment results by STA before the data is transferred to the Department for Education where it is matched to pupil records in the National Pupil Database, followed by statistical analysis and publication.

 The assessment data is combined with other data about pupils and schools to produce the statistics publication: